smartcontractkit/documentation/docs/getting-started/intermediates-tutorial.md

 ### `house` function

-Finally, the `house` function returns the house of an address.
+Finally, the `house` function returns the house name for a specific address.

-To have a list of the house's names, create the `getHouseName` function that is called in the `house` function.
+To have a list of all of the house names, create the `getHouseName` function that is called in the `house` function.

 ```solidity
 // SPDX-License-Identifier: MIT